 2. Have a clear plan and state it before people subscribe

-Before you write your first newsletter, you have to have a *clear* agenda what the whole newsletter is going to be about – think in series of 6 or 12.
+Before you write your first newsletter, you have to have a *clear* agenda of what the whole newsletter is going to be about – think in a series of 6 or 12.
 No, you don’t actually need to have the whole series *written* before you send the first email, just know what you are going to write about and communicate it clearly with your readers *before* they subscribe:

 3. Have a compelling subject line

-HubSpot has written a pretty exhaustive post on subject lines (that may be a tad *too exhaustive* if you are anything like me, aka have attention span of a goldfish)…here are some ‘golden tips’ I squeezed out of it especially for fellow-fish (wink wink):
+HubSpot has written a pretty exhaustive post on subject lines (that may be a tad *too exhaustive* if you are anything like me, aka have the attention span of a goldfish)…here are some ‘golden tips’ I squeezed out of it especially for fellow-fish (wink wink):